 Making a donation will support the non-partisan work the League does in our community.

 You don’t have to be a member to volunteer, though being a member connects you with other members and ensures ongoing information about volunteer opportunities.
 We encourage you to join online.

 If you know a specific LWV Mpls project or program in which you are interested, we will be happy to connect you with others working in that area.
 A list of typical volunteer activities is listed below.
 In general, there are four types of LWV volunteer commitments:

 - Leadership positions, e.g., committee chair or board member

 What would you like to do?
 Choose from one of the categories below or tell us about your skills and volunteer ideas.
-Please email us at [email protected] or call 612-333-6319 and we will contact you.
+Please email us at [email protected] and we will contact you.

-Voter Services and Education: Help collect data and materials from polling places around the city and transport them back to a central location.
+Voter Services and Education: Join us to register and educate voters.
+Help collect data and materials from polling places around the city and transport them back to a central location.
 Register voters at citizenship ceremonies.
-Staff phone lines that provide information.
 Prepare voter guides, or work with community groups to increase voter knowledge about the election process.